 Modeling allows teams to detect bottlenecks early and adjust before moving to the next phase.

 Execution brings the planned workflows to life.
-This phase involves assigning tasks, deploying processes, and monitoring initial performance to ensure smooth operations.
+As one of the crucial BPM phases, this stage involves assigning tasks, deploying processes, and monitoring initial performance to ensure smooth operations.

 During execution, take these steps: